wheresrhys/wheresrhys.github.io/src/content/articles/isomorphic-web-app-part-3.md

 - [Part 1: What's wrong with React?]()
 - [Part 2: Choosing a script loader and templating engine]()
+- Part 3: Analyse where your client and server side code has to differ (the aim is to contain all hte differences in a single place)
 - Part 3: Application Structure
 - [Part 4: Bootstrapping and routing]()
 - [Part 5: Progressive enhancement]() (subhead - Wait... where's the framework?)